-The VA has established a rating system for prostate cancer, based upon the severity of the symptoms.
-This is rating system falls under genitourinary conditions (38 CFR. §4.115a) Prostate cancer is rated according to voiding dysfunction or urinary tract infection (whichever is more severe).
+The VA has established a rating system for prostate cancer based on the severity of the symptoms.
+This rating system falls under genitourinary conditions (38 CFR §4.115a).
+Prostate cancer is rated according to voiding dysfunction or urinary tract infection (whichever is more severe).

-When the VA decides to cease the 100% temporary rating, or reduce a current rating, they will send the veteran a notice of proposed reduction of benefits.
+When the VA decides to cease the 100 percent temporary rating or reduce a current rating, they will send the veteran notice of a proposed reduction of benefits.
 The letter will most likely give the veteran a deadline to respond.
-If the veteran is still experiencing disabling symptoms of prostate cancer, and believes that he is still entitled to the current rating, he should have his doctor fill out the Form 21-0960J-3, Disability Benefits Questionnaire for Prostate Cancer.
-This form, completed by the doctor, would serve as evidence that the veteran is entitled to the current rating.
+If the veteran is still experiencing disabling symptoms of prostate cancer and believes that he is still entitled to the current rating, he should have his doctor fill out the Form 21-0960J-3, Disability Benefits Questionnaire for Prostate Cancer.
+This form, completed by the health care provider, would serve as evidence that the veteran is entitled to the current rating.

 Veterans who served in Vietnam are now reaching their mid-60’s, which is the age at which prostate cancer is usually diagnosed.
 This means that we are seeing an influx of prostate cancer cases.